Andrea-de-Varda/prediction-resource/README.md

 ### Our dataset

 Our dataset of cloze probability and predictability ratings is in the file `ratings_and_cloze.csv`; it is obtained from the item set `item-set.csv` from the UCL reading corpus [(Frank et al. 2013)](https://link.springer.com/article/10.3758/s13428-012-0313-y).
+This dataset is merged with the behavioral and neural measures described above in the dataframe `all_measures.csv`.
 The raw data (Prolific exports) can be found in the folders cp (cloze probability) and ratings.

+:heavy_exclamation_mark: **Important note**
+If you use the neural and behavioral data, please cite:
+- For **EEG** data:
+  - Frank, S. L., Otten, L. J., Galli, G., & Vigliocco, G. (2015).
+The ERP response to the amount of information conveyed by words in sentences. _Brain and language_, 140, 1-11.
+- For **behavioral** data:
+  - Frank, S. L., Fernandez Monsalve, I., Thompson, R. L., & Vigliocco, G. (2013).
+Reading time data for evaluating broad-coverage models of English sentence processing. _Behavior research methods_, 45, 1182-1190.

 ### The code